 Visit the Office of Human Resources main COVID-19 page for guidance about working on campus, as well as information about payroll, benefits, and office procedures during the pandemic.

-For the fall 2021 semester, all students, faculty, and staff are required to provide proof of vaccination, bringing us to a vaccination level of over 99%.
-The fewer than 1% of students and employees who remain unvaccinated through the semester have received prior approval for medical or religious reasons.
-Any unvaccinated student or employee, for as long as they are not fully vaccinated, must continue to follow the same protocols that kept our community safe last year when we were all unvaccinated, including masking and physical distancing at all times indoors or in group settings on campus.
+All students, faculty, and staff are required to provide proof of vaccination, bringing us to a vaccination level of over 99%.
+The fewer than 1% of students and employees who remain unvaccinated have received prior approval for medical or religious reasons.
+We encourage community members and visitors who are not vaccinated to mask indoors.

-Once fully vaccinated, do I still need to wear a mask on or off campus?
+Once fully vaccinated and up to date, do I still need to wear a mask?

-Are fully vaccinated individuals still at risk for getting a COVID infection?
+Are fully vaccinated and up to date individuals still at risk for getting a COVID infection?

 It is important to remember that vaccination is not a guarantee against infection.
 The purpose and power of vaccines comes from their ability to teach and strengthen our immune systems to more effectively identify and fight viruses, in this case the virus that causes COVID, thereby avoiding serious illness despite potential exposure.
-While there have been some reports of cases among vaccinated people outside of this area, they are rare.
 Vaccination, particularly as a fully vaccinated campus, is the best way to minimize exposure and prevent serious illness and community spread.

-What should I do if I test positive for COVID-19 or think I've been exposed?
+What should I do if I test positive for COVID-19 or learn that I've been exposed?